 Commissary: There is one large commissary on post.
 Call 270-640-4008.

 Exchange system: There is one main exchange and 29 specialty stores.
 Call 270-439-1841.

-Banking: Fort Campbell Credit Union has eight locations; also Bank of America Military Bank.
+Banking: The Fort Campbell Credit Union has eight locations; there is also a Bank of America Military Bank.

 The Fort Campbell Army Community Service (ACS) is a family center designed to support Soldiers, Civilian employees and their Families by identifying needs and coordinating resources.
 Services are offered at the following locations, Main ACS building 1501 William C. Lee Rd, (inside gate 1) Phone number is 270-798-9322 or 270-956-2935.
 Hours of Operation: Mon-Fri 7:30 to 4:00 p.m.
 Survivor Outreach Services (SOS) 5001 Screaming Eagle Blvd 270-798-0272.
 For more information on ACS programs visit ACS website.